Litetokens/Documentation/English_Documentation/Frequently_Asked_Questions/Frequently_Asked_Questions_about_LE.md

     A: Yes, Super Nodes produce blocks in rotation.
 Within current testing environment, one block is produced every 3 seconds.

 2. Q: If a Super Node cannot connect to the LITETOKENS network, how long will it take to be able to connect to the network again?
-    A: An SR's recovery depends only on it's connection speeds and it has nothing to do with the LITETOKENS network.
+    A: An LE's recovery depends only on it's connection speeds and it has nothing to do with the LITETOKENS network.

 3. Q: What’s the formula of the miss rate of Super Nodes’ block production?
     A: “The number of blocks which supposedly should have been produced but aren't” will be taken into account.
 The number will keep accumulating and not be cleared.